dhis2/dhis2-releases/releases/2.41/README.md

 > the name of an individual column in a table, or the name of a constraint of the table.
 > When renaming a constraint that has an underlying index, the index is renamed as well. **There is no effect on the stored data.**

-Renaming a table or a table's column do not affect the data.
+Renaming a table or a table's column does not affect the data.
 For example, re-building a primary key index, which can be expensive for large tables, should not happen.
 Therefore, no downtime is expected following the migrations.

-We can check the transaction commit for the index creation hasn't changed after the renaming
+You can check that the index creation hasn't changed after the migration via the transaction commit.

 ```sql
 SELECT pg_xact_commit_timestamp(xmin)
 FROM pg_class
 WHERE relname = 'programstageinstance_pkey';
 ```
-Notice if we want to run the query, Postgres needs to start with `-c track_commit_timestamp=on`
+Notice if you want to run the query, Postgres needs to start with `-c track_commit_timestamp=on`